AmazinAxel/spotify-downloader/README.md

 This is a complete recode from [glomatico/spotify-web-downloader](https://github.com/glomatico/spotify-web-downloader) with only strictly-necessary features.
 Intended for personal use to sync playlists.
 (Requires FFmpeg)

+# 📦️ Archived

+This project is now archived in favor of [spotdl](https://github.com/spotDL/spotify-downloader).
+Please use alternatives - this will get your account permanently rate limited by the Spotify API.
+It still may be useful for some downloads that spotdl doesn't find, but you should use this tool sparingly.

 ## ⚠️ Terms of Service Warning

 This tool breaks Spotify's Terms of Service agreement.
 Because this requires the cookies of your account, all downloaded songs can be traced to your account.
 Be extremely careful while using this tool or use an alternate account.